-Note: As defined by the values in the Block Protect (BP3, BP2, BP1, BP0) bits of the Status Register, as shown in Table 2.
-Protected Area Sizes.
+Note: As defined by the values in the Block Protect (BP3, BP2, BP1, BP0) bits of the Status Register, as shown in Table 3.

-As the table above showing, the summary of the Software Protected Mode (SPM) and Hardware Protected Mode (HPM):
+As the above table showing, the summary of the Software Protected Mode (SPM) and Hardware Protected Mode (HPM).